 Whilst grazing is an important component of plains-wanderer management, both overgrazing and insufficient grazing have the potential to negatively impact upon the species.
 Plains-wanderers have been shown to co-exist with light to moderate grazing (Baker-Gabb et al., 1990; Deiz & Foreman, 1996).
-New South Wales Parks and Wildlife Service have produced a photographic guide for visually assessing grassland structure which identifies the habitat structure preferred by plains-wanderers (Parker and Oliver, 2006) and can be used as an aid for managing grazing for the species.
+Photographic guides for visually assessing the grassland structure preferred by plains-wanderers have been developed by both New South Wales Parks and Wildlife Service (Parker and Oliver, 2006) and Parks Victoria (PV, 2014), and can be used as an aid for managing grazing for the species.
 Although appropriately managed grazing may be unlikely to have a negative impact on the grassland structure (Wong & Morgan, 2012) upon which plains-wanderers rely, further research is required into the effects that various grazing regimes have on the food resources available to the species.